-- a) The construction of a new connection with active mode facilities between Top Road in Dairy Flat and East Coast Road in Stillwater. - b) Tie-ins with existing roads and localised widening around the existing intersections to accommodate new intersection forms. - c) New or upgraded stormwater management systems, bridges and culverts (where applicable). - d) Batter slopes, and associated cut and fill earthworks. - e) Vegetation removal. - f) Other construction related activities required outside the permanent corridor including the regrade of driveways, construction traffic manoeuvring and construction laydown areas.
+- a) The upgrade of Wainui Road to an urban arterial corridor with active mode facilities between Lysnar Road and SH1 in Wainui. - b) Tie-ins with existing roads and localised widening around the existing intersections to accommodate new intersection forms. - c) New or upgraded stormwater management systems, bridges and culverts (where applicable). - d) Batter slopes, and associated cut and fill earthworks. - e) Vegetation removal. - f) Other construction related activities required outside the permanent corridor including the regrade of driveways, construction traffic manoeuvring and construction laydown areas.

-4 THE NATURE OF THE PROPOSED CONDITIONS THAT WOULD APPLY ARE:
+4. THE NATURE OF THE PROPOSED CONDITIONS THAT WOULD APPLY ARE: